-What are the 2 or 3 most important things a photographer can do ahead of time to ensure a successful shoot?
+What are the two or three most important things a photographer can do ahead of time to ensure a successful shoot?

 [Julana] Scout the location to find exact places to shoot and figure out lighting setup.

-[Stevie] In my opinion, the three most important things a photographer can do ahead of time to ensure a successful shoot is hire a make up artist and hair stylist, have the set ready to go before the model arrives (or as she’s getting her hair/make up done), and have a direction for the shoot, such as examples of shots and looks you’d like to capture.
+[Stevie] Hire a make up artist and hair stylist.
+Have the set ready to go before the model arrives (or as they are getting hair/make up done).
+Have a direction for the shoot, such as examples of shots and looks you’d like to capture.

 What are the most common “mistakes” made by photographers when working with you?

 [Julana] Shooting at unflattering angles.
 Not paying attention to obvious wardrobe issues (straps falling down, buttons/zippers undone, etc).